skylight-hq/skylight.digital/pages/brand/writing/voice_and_tone.md

 <div class="col-md-9" markdown="1">
 ## Voice qualities

-Our voice helps us convey who we are to our audience and is defined by our values and goals as a company.
+Our voice helps us convey who we are to our audience and is defined by our vision, mission, and values.
 Having a consistent voice is essential, regardless of who creates the content.
 Skylight’s voice has five key qualities that are felt in both what we say and how we say it:

 - Expressive
 - Smart